Best Software

 Who will use it?

 This is the question most buyers skip, and it is the one that determines adoption.
 If only lawyers will touch the tool, a traditional CLM works fine.
 If sales reps, HR managers, and procurement teams need to create and manage contracts without legal involvement, you need a tool designed for non-legal users.
-Bind and PandaDoc are built for this.
-Ironclad and Icertis are not.
+Bind and PandaDoc are built for this; Ironclad and Icertis are configured primarily around legal-team operators, so test business-user adoption specifically if that matters to you.

 What do you already use?

 Your existing tech stack matters.
 If your company runs on Salesforce, Conga or Ironclad offer the deepest integrations.
-See our CLM with Salesforce integration guide for a focused comparison.
+See our CLM with Salesforce integration guide for a focused comparison of every major platform's Salesforce connector, including setup complexity and real-world limitations.
 If your sales team lives in HubSpot, PandaDoc is the natural fit.
 If you want a standalone tool that does not depend on another platform, Bind, Juro, or Concord work independently.

 Traditional Approach